Alfred Magill Randolph: Career

 After graduation, the newly ordained deacon was assigned to St. George's Church in Fredericksburg, Virginia, whose long-serving rector, Dr. McGuire, suffered a fatal heart attack just two weeks later.
 The young minister took charge of the parish so well that five months later he was made rector at age 22, shortly after being ordained an Episcopal priest in 1860.
 During the American Civil War, Fredericksburg was subject to repeated shelling and severe fighting, so Rev. Randolph evacuated with his family in 1862.

 Rev. Randolph became a chaplain in the Confederate Army and served from 1862 to 1865.
 After the war ended, Rev. Randolph briefly led a parish in Halifax, Virginia.

-After Bishop John Johns consolidated the Unionist and Confederate parishes, Rev. Randolph returned to Alexandria and served as rector at historic Christ Church from 1867 to 1867.
-He then accepted the rectorship at Emmanuel Church in Baltimore, Maryland, where he served from 1867 to 1883.
+After Bishop John Johns consolidated the Unionist and Confederate parishes, Rev. Randolph returned to Alexandria and served as rector at historic Christ Church from January to September of 1867.
+He left the parish in the autumn to accept the rectorship at Emmanuel Church in Baltimore, Maryland, where he served from 1867 to 1883.

 In 1883, Randolph was named assistant bishop of Virginia, to serve under Rt.Rev.
 Francis McNeece Whittle.
 Presiding Bishop Alfred Lee of Delaware led the service of consecration at Baltimore's Emmanuel Church, joined by John Williams of Connecticut, William B. W. Howe of South Carolina, Thomas Underwood Dudley of Kentucky, Burgess, William Stevens Perry of Iowa, and George William Peterkin of West Virginia, among others.
 He moved to Richmond, but visited throughout the large diocese.

 When the Diocese of Southern Virginia was created in 1892, he became its first bishop and established his seat at Norfolk.
 Rt.
 Rev. Randolph believed strongly in education, including for African Americans and women, and became President of the Bishop Payne Divinity School in Petersburg, as well as President of the Boards of Trustees of St. Paul's Normal and Industrial School in Lawrenceville and of the Sweet Briar Institute in Amherst.

 Death and legacy

 Bishop Randolph died at his home in Norfolk on April 6, 1918, succeeded by his co-adjutor since 1906 Beverley D. Tucker.
 Rt.
 Rev. Tucker also presided over the funeral service at St. Paul's Church in Norfolk, which included a Confederate honor guard.
-Former Maryland Confederate soldier and President of the House of Deputies Rev. Randolph H. McKim, who had succeeded Rev. Randolph at Alexandria's Christ Church delivered a eulogy at his other former parish, Emmanuel Church in Baltimore.
+Former Maryland Confederate soldier and President of the House of Deputies Rev. Randolph Harrison McKim, who had succeeded Rev. Randolph at Alexandria's Christ Church delivered a eulogy at his other former parish, Emmanuel Church in Baltimore.